Valerie S. Elkins

 Salt Lake Institute of Genealogy

-; Japanese American
+; Asian American

 Disclaimer: Information provided by the members of the Association of Professional Genealogists (APG) for this directory has been accepted by APG in good faith and APG accepts no liability for incorrect information.
 Members agree to abide by the APG Code of Ethics.

 Conditions of Use: By using this Directory, you hereby accept and agree that postal and e-mail addresses and telephone numbers in the APG Member Directory are provided for individual personal communication only.
 Unauthorized use of this Directory for commercial or survey purposes is prohibited.